shrutityagi4102/myleetcodesolutions/README.md

 8. Count Odd Numbers in an Interval Range
 9. Average Salary Excluding the Minimum and Maximum Salary
 10. Fizz Buzz
+11. Number of Steps to Reduce a Number to Zero